The Quiet Discipline of Teaching Well

 Each step depends on the previous one being understood.

-Without this graduation, teaching becomes noise.
+Without this structure, teaching becomes noise.

 Students accumulate fragments without structure.